vijusuren/my-MS2/README.md

 From the User perspective:-
 - As a user, I want to find the game a challenge but not hard.
-- As a user, I want to learn some intersting information about animal.
+- As a user, I want to learn some interesting information about animal.
 - As a user, I want to know how much moves I took to finish the game.
 - As a user, I want to restart my game if I make a mistake.
 - As a user, I want to have some background music.